AchimDF/AchimDF/README.md

 I wanted to see how Neuroscience and data science work together.

 ## what got me Interested in Neuroscice?
+The brain was something that was never realy emphasized in my science classes in high school and I was really interested in the brain anatomy portion.
+As I progress throught this degree, I've come to realize the many other aspects of Neuroscience that are connected to it and my interets in those as well.

 ## what are my career/Future PLans?